przemek83/sqlite-browser/README.md

 ![Alt text](Screenshot2.png?raw=true "")

 ## Description
 Small tool for the creation and edition of SQLite DB files.
-Created originally as a coding assignment.
+Created originally as a coding assignment in one of recruitment processes.

-## Used tools and libs
+## Getting Started
+This section describes briefly how to setup the environment and build the project.

+### Prerequisites
+Qt in version 6.5 or greater, C++ compiler with C++17 support as a minimum and CMake 3.16+.

+### Building
+Clone and use CMake directly or via any IDE supporting it.
+CMake should:

+- configure everything automatically,
+- compile and create binaries.

+As a result of compilation, binary for simulations and binary for testing should be created.

+## Built with
 | Tool |  Windows | Ubuntu |
 | --- | --- | --- |
 | OS version | 10 22H2 | 22.04 |